QingyangZhang/EMPO/readme.md

 Place the train and val data from ['math_data'](./math_data) in your local path.

-### Reproduce EMPO
+### Train with EMPO

 ```
 cd verl-empo
 sh recipe/empo/scripts/run_empo_qwen2.5_math_7b.sh
 ```

+### Evaluation

+Load verl checkpoints by modifying trainer.resume_from_path.

+Calculate pass@1 accuracy with greedy decoding by setting actor_rollout_ref.rollout.val_kwargs.do_sample=False.

 ### Experimental Results

-We report pass@1 with greedy decoding for all datasets.
+We report pass@1 with greedy decoding at global step 192 for all datasets.

 | Model                          | Supervision    | MATH500 | Minerva   | Olympiad Bench | AIME24 | AMC23 | Avg. |
 |--------------------------------|----------------|------|--------------|----------------|--------|-------|------|